keybase/client/shared/images/iconfont/README.md

 - Go to https://icomoon.io
 - Import project file kb-icomoon-project.json
 - Save exported svgs from Zeplin to this directory (protip you can export all assets in Zeplin under assets if you don't have anything selected)
-- Add new svgs to icomoon
+- Add new svgs to icomoon in the correct grid sections
 - Ensure settings:

 ```
 font name: kb
-class prefix: fa-
+class prefix: icon-
 class postfile:

 No checkboxes